Norton County, Kansas

-Norton County (standard abbreviation: NT) is a county located in the U.S. state of Kansas.
+Norton County is a county in the U.S. state of Kansas.
+Its county seat and largest city is Norton.
 As of the 2020 census, the county population was 5,459.
-The largest city and county seat is Norton.
 The county was established in 1867 and named for Orloff Norton, captain of Company L, 15th Kansas Militia Infantry Regiment.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 Norton County was founded by Noah H. Billings, Thomas Beaumont, Henry Gordon, P. Hansen, and George Cole on August 22, 1872.
 In 1878 Norton became the county seat.
-The county gets its name for Civil War soldier Orloff Norton, who was killed at Cane Hill, Arkansas in 1864.
+The county gets its name for Civil War soldier Orloff Norton of the Fifteenth Kansas Cavalry, who was killed at Cane Hill, Arkansas in 1864.

+The initial organization of Norton County in 1872 was fraught with deceit.
+N.H.
+Billings, aiming to exploit the county government for personal gain, submitted a forged petition to Governor Harvey, claiming 600 inhabitants when there were only 8 verifiable residents.
+After the governor initially rejected this, another fraudulent petition was sent, leading to the appointment of a fictitious census taker, Richard M. Johnson, which resulted in a fabricated census.
+This census allowed for the proclamation of Billingsville as the temporary county seat and the appointment of county officers.
+An election followed where Norton was declared the county seat, and various county officials were elected, including Billings, who engaged in further manipulation regarding school bonds and legislative actions.

+The first settlers arrived in 1871, with George Cole securing the first homestead.
+The influx of settlers increased in 1872, though the area was not entirely safe from Native American activity, leading to several "Indian scares."
+Community services began to establish with the first school in 1873, taught by J. H. Simmons, and the first physician, Mrs. P. A. O. Briggs, who was known for her dedication to patients regardless of their ability to pay.
+Despite the early fraudulent population claims, by 1880, the real population had grown but was still significantly less than the initial bogus census count.

-The first county fair, although not official, was held in Leota in October, 1878.
+The first county fair, although not official, was held in Leota in October 1878.
 After 1900 the fair was held yearly in Elmwood Park in Norton.
 The first school district was formed in Norton in 1872.
 School was held in a dugout beginning December 1, 1873.